limadan/real-state-scrapper/docs/SCOPE.md

 # Real Estate Scraper & AI-Powered Analyzer

 ## 1. Overview
 This project is an intelligent real estate scraping tool designed to automate the search for properties based on user-defined criteria.
-When a matching property is found on specified real estate websites, the system will instantly notify the user via email.
+The system will send a weekly email digest summarizing all new properties that match the user's search.

 Furthermore, all discovered properties will be aggregated and displayed on an interactive dashboard.
 This dashboard will not only allow users to track their findings but will also feature an AI-powered analysis to provide deeper insights into each property, such as market value comparison, investment potential, and neighborhood analysis.